On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Dynamic Tanh (DyT)

 is solved by the function

 \end{manualtheorem} The proof can be found in App.~\ref{app:theorem2}.
-Eq.~(\ref{eq:dyt}) represents the \textbf{scaled DyT} function.
-Note that in contrast to the original formulation of DyT \citep{zhu2025transformersnormalization}, it explicitly contains the minimum and maximum value of $y_i$ in terms of the scaling factor $\sqrt{C-1}$.
+Eq.~(\ref{eq:dyt}) represents the (scaled) DyT function.
+In contrast to the original formulation of DyT, Eq.~(\ref{eq:introduction_dyt}), it explicitly contains the minimum and maximum value of $y_i$ in terms of the scaling factor $\sqrt{C}$.